GoogleCloudPlatform/PerfKitBenchmarker/README.md

 `--es_uri`         | The Elasticsearch server address and port (e.g. localhost:9200)
 `--es_index`       | The Elasticsearch index name to store documents (default: perfkit) `--es_type`        | The Elasticsearch document type (default: result)

+Note: Amazon ElasticSearch service currently does not support transport on port 9200 therefore you must use endpoint with port 80 eg. `search-<ID>.es.amazonaws.com:80` and allow your IP address in the cluster.

 Using InfluxDB Publisher
 =================